akamai/terraform-provider-akamai/docs/guides/get_started_dns_zone.md

 	comment = "example zone demo"
 }
 ```
 > **Note:** Notice the use of variables from the previous section to reference the group and contract IDs.
-These will automatically be replaced at runtime by Terraform with the actual values.
+These will be replaced at runtime by Terraform with the actual values.

 ### Primary Zones